JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-discover-project.md

 The Kotlin compiler gets the source code as input and produces a set of platform-specific binaries as a result.
 When compiling multiplatform projects, it can produce multiple binaries from the same code.
-For example, the compiler can produce JVM `.classfiles` and native executable files from the same Kotlin file:
+For example, the compiler can produce JVM `.class` files and native executable files from the same Kotlin file:

 ![Common code](common-code-diagram.svg){width=700}